 Ammonia-soaked cotton balls or rags will drive rodents out (they hate the smell).
 Place them in areas where rodents, droppings, or nests have been seen, and be sure to give the animals a few days to leave.
 Then, to keep unwelcome “visitors” out, seal entry points using foam sealant, steel wool, hardware cloth, or metal flashing.
 If any rodents need to be removed from homes, this can be done with humane box traps.

-Tons of companies, including Albertsons, CVS, Dollar Tree, Rite Aid, Walgreens, and Safeway, have stopped selling glue traps, and many other businesses have stopped using glue traps after hearing from concerned customers.
+Tons of companies, including CVS, Dollar Tree, Rite Aid, and Walgreens, have stopped selling glue traps, and many other businesses have stopped using glue traps after hearing from concerned customers.
 Unfortunately, some companies still sell these inhumane devices.
 Whenever you see glue traps for sale, send a polite letter to the store manager.
 Ask him or her to stop selling the traps and point out the many companies nationwide that have already sworn off glue traps.

 If you encounter an animal who is stuck to a glue trap, pour a small amount of cooking oil or baby oil onto the stuck areas (avoiding the animal’s nose and mouth) and gently work the animal free.
 If you cannot free the animal, quickly rush him or her to a veterinarian or wildlife rehabilitator.
 Sometimes euthanasia performed by a veterinarian is the most humane way to end the trapped animal’s suffering.